-- Jeff Graupe ’06 (Director of Player Development, Cincinnati Reds)
+- Jeff Graupe ’06 (Senior Director, Player Personnel, Cincinnati Reds)

 - Tim McLean ’06 (Baseball Relations Specialist, Zuckerman Spaeder LLP)

-- Jamie Hollowell ’09 (Data Architect, Colorado Rockies)
+- Jamie Hollowell ’09 (Manager of Baseball Research & Development, Colorado Rockies)

 - Jeremy Zoll ’12 (Director of Minor League Operations, Minnesota Twins)

-- Josh Studnitzer ’14 (Advance Scouting, Philadelphia Phillies)
+- Josh Studnitzer ’14 (Coordinator of Advance Scouting, Philadelphia Phillies)